secretGeek/til/library/ebooks_and_audiobooks.md

 # How to get ebooks and audiobooks from the brisbane library

+(This is information I received from 'ask a librarian')

 To use the Bolinda/Borrowbox collection, you will first need to create a Bolinda/Borrowbox account.
 Follow these steps to do this: